giantswarm/releases/aws/v18.0.3/README.md

 ***Features removed from v18.0.0***

-- Cilium CNI was rolled back, and this release once again uses AWS CNI.
+- Cilium CNI was rolled back, and this release still uses AWS CNI.
 This was done because of an upstream bug that prevented some advanced networking features to work properly.
 - Out-of-tree cloud controller manager was removed, and in-tree alternative was enabled again because of an upstream bug regarding AWS CNI.
 Bug is already fixed in 1.24 version of upstream repo.

 ## Change details